davetron5000/sneaking-scala/conclusions/01_conclusions.md

 # Testing is an easy win

 !SLIDE
-# Minimize concepts to smooth learning curve
+# Smooth the learning curve
+* Gradually introduce new concepts
+* Minimize bells & whistles
+* Consistent syntax, initially

 !SLIDE
-# Minimize bells & whistles to smooth learning curve

-!SLIDE
-# Be successful with Scala and it WON'T "lose"
+# Succeed with Scala and it WON'T lose

 !SLIDE bullets
 # Thank You